 In the past, becoming a recognized expert was a painstaking and difficult process.
 Getting your ideas and expertise in front of current and potential clients without looking like you were trying to sell them something was tough.
 The third-party endorsement that comes from being quoted in a major newspaper or magazine or, even better, on the evening news was invaluable, but the opportunities were limited.
 That type of coverage is still invaluable but hard to achieve without the support of public relations professionals who have established media relationships and know how to pitch a story to an editor or news director.

 If you have the budget for it, professional help can go a long way toward raising your profile in a short time, but there’s also a lot you can also do yourself.
-(You can find some tips on making the most of your existing content here.)
+(Here are some tips on making the most of your existing content.)

 Show Your Expertise